-The asset allocation shown below reflects the allocation of the Public Employees' Retirement Fund (PERF) in its entirety as of June 30, 2021.
-The assets for Town of Los Gatos Miscellaneous Plan are part of the PERF and are invested accordingly.
+The asset allocation shown below reflects the allocation of the Public Employees' Retirement Fund (PERF) in its entirety.
+The assets for Town of Los Gatos Miscellaneous Plan are a subset of the PERF and are invested accordingly.

-On November 17, 2021, the board adopted changes to the strategic asset allocation as shown in the Policy Target Allocation below expressed as a percentage of total assets.
+On November 17, 2021, the board adopted changes to the strategic asset allocation.
+The new allocation was effective July 1, 2022, and is shown below, expressed as a percentage of total assets.